nicolas-t/gAES/readme.md

 ##Usage
-gAES encrypts your message on the fly, then decrypts all messages in the chatbox, every seconds (you can configure it)
+gAES encrypts your message on the fly, then decrypts all messages in the chatbox, every seconds (you can configure it).
-when reading chat history gAES adds a decrypt button to decrypt the encrypted conversation (yes)
+When reading chat history gAES adds a decrypt button to decrypt the encrypted conversation (yes).

 ## Dependencies
 GreaseMonkey, or a firefox plugin to use userscripts